 Greening Grants applications are reviewed on a rolling basis while available funding permits.
 Be sure to obtain permission of property owner or Department of Parks (if applicable).
 Apply now. http://syracuseparksconservancy.com/neighborhood-greening-grants/

 Martin Sage Environmental Grant Qualifiers.
 The grants are available to any organized group of adults who are supervising at least four children in an environmental project.
-Teachers who are seeking additional funds in support of activities such as bird feeding and watching, flower and vegetable gardening, hiking, or ecology are especially urged to apply.
-Grants typically range from $125 up to $500.
+Scout troop leaders or teachers who are seeking additional funds in support of activities such as bird feeding and watching, flower and vegetable gardening, hiking, or ecology are especially urged to apply.
+Grants typically range from $250 up to $500.